Where did you study abroad?

 - Teaching English Abroad: The General Market gives a good introduction to one of the most popular and affordable ways to spend time abroad.
 Learn about the general market, certifications and what it takes to succeed.

-- How to Professionalize Your Working Vacation provides key tips on how to maximize the career value of a working vacation.
+- How to Professionalize Your Working Holiday provides key tips on how to maximize the career value of a working vacation.

 - The World Online provides an excellent selection of links to online sources, helping you to stay connected globally, whether or not you have an international trip in the pipeline.